Get started with Missouri S&TApply

 Academic homeCollege of Engineering and Computing | Department of Geosciences and Geological and Petroleum Engineering

 Military estimated cost$9,540.00

 *This cost is for illustrative purposes only.
 Your hours and costs will differ, depending on your transfer hours, your course choices and your academic progress.
 See more about tuition and financial aid.

 Graduate certificates give students the opportunity to broaden their knowledge in a particular discipline, learn the latest in developing fields, and stay competitive in today’s marketplace.
 Upon completion, students will be able to demonstrate advanced knowledge within a field of study.

 This program is 100% online: no campus visits required.

 Courses are semester-based.
 Students typically take one class per semester and finish the program in two years.

 Pathway to a master's degree

 Are you a working professional who wants to earn your master's degree, but you don’t have time to take the GRE?
 Then start in a graduate certificate program.
-This graduate certificate was designed as a pathway to a mining engineering MS.

 The admission requirements are more relaxed and credit earned will count toward your degree.
 Once you successfully earn your graduate certificate, you can continue with the corresponding master's degree without having to take the GRE.
 Completion of a graduate certificate program does not automatically guarantee admission into a corresponding graduate degree program.
 To continue in a master’s degree program, you must apply.
 If you are applying to a PhD program, you are still required to submit GRE scores.